shiftkey/brendanforster.com/content/notes/github-actions-hello-world-in-ruby.md

 RUN bundle install
 ```

-The first part building the container to run is installing any dependencies that our script needs.
+The first part of building the image is installing any dependencies that our script needs.
 We've provided an empty `Gemfile` here, so this is a no-op, but in the future we can add additional dependencies and use them in our script.

 ```dockerfile
 COPY . .
 ```

-After installing gems, this now moves all other files in this directory into the Docker container.
+After installing gems, this now moves all other files in this directory into the Docker image.

 ```dockerfile
 ENTRYPOINT ["ruby", "/hello-ruby.rb"]
 ```

-Lastly we tell Docker we want our container to be an executable, and to run our script at the time.
+Lastly we tell Docker we want our image to be an executable, and to run our script at the time.

 ## Crafting the Workflow